 - Chocolate curls

-- 4. Invert cakes onto wire racks; drizzle with glaze.
+- 3. Invert cakes onto wire racks; drizzle with glaze.
 Cool completely.
-In a microwave, melt chocolate chips and milk; stir until smooth.
+In a microwave-safe bowl, melt chocolate chips with milk; stir until smooth.
 Refrigerate until spreadable, stirring occasionally.

 1 slice: 558 calories, 21g fat (14g saturated fat), 69mg cholesterol, 615mg sodium, 87g carbohydrate (60g sugars, 2g fiber), 6g protein.